NICD-UK/ncc-footfall-parking/analytics/ncc-data-processor/readme.md

 * formats the output.

 ToDo:
+* find where is actual footfall measurement,
+* set the thresholds for footfall busyness levels,
 * persist to blob storage (historical file),
 * overwrite the latest blob file,
+* deploy as a azure function,
 * other improvements (search for ToDo in the code).

 Example output: